powered by Fotopedia

 But flickr to me has been one of the most important in the way, to me, the internet operates as serendipity catalyst.
 It does not cause serendipity (because it is not really a thing) but creates the conditions in which it can occur.
 It creates the potential for serendipity.

 And if you do not want any serendipity in your life, then by all means DO NOT OPENLY SHARE ANYTHING!
 KEEP YOUR IDEAS AND CREATIONS OFF OF THE INTERNET.
 Make it hard to find, lock it behind password and paywalls, and then you will be safe from having anything

 Flickr, we still got a thing going.
 I hope you are in it for the long haul cause I am.

 PS: With some irony the creative commons flickr photo used above “Love Like a Card Game”, is no longer even on flickr- but it resides on fotopedia.
 Love lost.
 Love found.

-The post "Public Display of flickr Affection" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2012/11/flickr-affection/) on November 23, 2012.
+The post "Public Display of flickr Affection" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2012/11/flickr-affection/) on November 23, 2012.